Lamass566/styleguide/docs/index.md

 ### Access Levels

-Omitting an explicit access level is permitted on declarations.
-For top-level declarations, the default access level is `internal`.
-For nested declarations, the default access level is the lesser of `internal` and the access level of the enclosing declaration.

-Specifying an explicit access level at the file level on an extension is forbidden.
-Each member of the extension has its access level specified if it is different than the default.
+Specifying an explicit access level at the file level on an extension is permitted.
+Each member of the extension should not specify an explicit access level if it matches the extension’s level.

-!!! success "GOOD"
+!!! success "Збс"
-    ```swift
-    extension String {
-        public var isUppercase: Bool {
-            // ...
-        }

-        public var isLowercase: Bool {
-            // ...
-        }
-    }
-    ```
-!!! danger "AVOID"
     ```swift
     public extension String {
         var isUppercase: Bool {